 OK, for all of you young oldsters out there who have decided you will be living forever, this is fair warning.

-I was recently diagnosed with COPD (Chronic Obstructive Pulmonary Disease), probably the result of living in dirty city air too many years, and having what seemed like constant bronchitis since age 25.
+I was recently diagnosed with COPD (Chronic Obstructive Pulmonary Disease), and no, I never smoked cigarettes!
+This is probably the result of living in dirty city air for 60+ years, and having what seemed like constant bronchitis since age 25.
 I also just moved to a home at 7,000 feet elevation.
 All of these factors caused shortness of breath and a request for a chest x-ray.
 Possible lung nodules were found leading to a cat scan this past Monday.
 As a non-smoking 61 year-old, I did not expect any problem.
 Instead my cat scan found a number of “nodules” in my lungs.

 Think it can’t happen to you?